-Fig 16 XRP7724 Regulation Loops
+Figure 16: XRP7725 Regulation Loops

-Figure 16 shows a functional block diagram of the regulation loops for an output channel.
-There are four separate parallel control loops; Pulse Width Modulation (PWM), Frequency Modulation (PFM), Ultrasonic, and Over Sampling (OVS).
+Figure 16 shows a simplified functional block diagram of the regulation loops for one output channel of the XRP7725.
+There are four separate parallel control loops; Pulse Width Modulation (PWM), Pulse Frequency (PFM), Ultrasonic, and Modulation Sampling (OVS).
 Each of these loops is fed by the Analog Front End (AFE) as shown at the left of the diagram.
-The AFE consist of an input voltage scalar, a programmable Voltage Reference (Vref) DAC, Error Amplifier, and a window comparator.
-(Please note that the block diagram shown is simplified for ease of understanding.
-Some of the function blocks are common and shared by each channel by means of a multiplexer.)
+The AFE consist of an input voltage scaler, a programmable Voltage Reference (Vref) DAC, Error Amplifier, and a window comparator.
+Some of the functional blocks are common and shared by each channel by means of a multiplexer.